MooersLab/colabOpenSourcePyMOLpySnips/README.md

 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Mooerslab/colabOpenSourcePyMOLpySnips/blob/main/colabOpenSourcePyMOLpySnips02.ipynb)

 See the first cell in the notebook for install instructions.
+I checked that this still works on 1 September 2022.

 The `installPyMOL` snippet will install PyMOL with one click of a button.
 The install process takes 5-10 minutes, so be patient.